 Bo is young street magician living in L.A.
 He has to support his younger sister Tina following the death of their mother.
 To do so, he has had to turn to working as a courier for the drug dealer Angelo.
 During one of his street performances, Bo meets Holly who leaves him her number.
 The two go out and attraction blossoms.
 At the same time, Angelo begins to draw Bo deeper into his operations, including making him party to a brutal crackdown on a rival dealer Maurice.

 Sleight was a directorial debut for African-American director J.D.
 Dillard.
 Sleight gained great word of mouth after its premiere at the Sundance Festival and was given a theatrical release by Blumhouse in April 2017.
-Dillard has subsequently signed on to direct Sweetheart (2017) and script Stray (2017), both horror films.
+Dillard subsequently went on to direct the desert island monster movie Sweetheart (2019) and script for Stray (2019), both horror films.

 We have had a number of films about stage magicians in the last few years with the likes of The Illusionist (2006), The Prestige (2006) and Now You See Me (2013).
 Sleight is another.
 What is different about it is that it takes place with a young African-American hero from a lower socioeconomic setting and amid the setting of L.A.’s drug culture.
 In these scenes, Sleight does nothing that we haven”t seen before, playing with familiar easy arcs – the young innocent dragged into a dangerous criminal world; the deal that goes wrong and he finding himself in over his head and having to pay back far more than he is capable of obtaining.
 Essentially, it is the same plot we had in Nicolas Winding Refn’s Pusher (1996).
 All of that said, J.D.
 Dillard has a soft, quiet tone that makes it work.
 The three principal actors – Jacob Latimore, Seychelle Gabriel and Dulé Hill – all give convincing performances.
 These are clearly names that are going places.